-The largest river system in North America, the Mississippi has been an integral part of American culture since the beginning of the 19th century.
-Originating in Minnesota, and sweeping across 95 river miles (153 kilometers) south to New Orleans where it spits out into the Gulf of Mexico, the Mississippi has gained an almost mythical place in American history.
-It is perhaps most famous for being the lifeblood of the western American economy during the 19th century, as steamboats traveled up and down, transporting goods for trade.
+A central character in Mark Twain’s The Adventures of Huckleberry Finn, the mighty Mississippi has long captured the American imagination.
+Originating in Minnesota and sweeping across 95 river miles (153 kilometers) south to New Orleans where it spits out into the Gulf of Mexico, the Mississippi is the largest river system in North America and has gained an almost mythical place in American history.